BRP-API/Haal-Centraal-BRP-bewoning/docs/bewoning-op-peildatum.md

 in de registratie met de opgegeven adresseerbaar object identificatie?"}}
 A0 -- ja --> A1
-A0 -- nee --> ZA
+A0 -- nee --> BG

-A1["Haal alle personen op
+A1["Bepaal voor elk
+niet-opgeschorte persoon
-die verblijven/verbleven op
+die verblijft/verbleef op
 gevraagd adresseerbaar object"]
-A1 -- "Bepaal voor
-elk persoon" --> A2
+A1 --> A2

 A2{{"Is datum aanvang adreshouding deels/geheel onbekend?"}}